-I am a Lecturer (Assistant Professor) in the Departments of Computer Science and Security and Crime Science at University College London (UCL).
-I am affiliated with the Information Security Group, the International Secure Systems Lab and the iDrama Lab.
+I am a Senior Lecturer (Associate Professor) in the Departments of Computer Science and Security and Crime Science at University College London (UCL).
+I am affiliated with the Information Security Group, the International Secure Systems Lab, and the iDrama Lab.

 I received a PhD in Computer Science from University of California, Santa Barbara in 2014.
 During my PhD I worked in the Computer Security Lab, advised by Professors Christopher Kruegel and Giovanni Vigna.

 I was awarded a UCL BEAMS Future Leaders in Engineering and Physical Sciences Award in 2016, a Google Research Award in 2015, the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, and a Symantec Research Labs Graduate Fellowship in 2012.

 In my research I apply a data-driven approach to better understand malicious activity on the Internet.
 Through the collection and analysis of large-scale datasets, I develop novel and robust mitigation techniques to make the Internet a safer place.
 My research involves a mix of quantitative analysis, (some) qualitative analysis, machine learning, crime science, and systems design.